7LX/hello-world/README.md

 # hello-world
 my first one
-something has been edited cuz i had to to complete the tutorial
+//something has been edited cuz i had to to complete the tutorial